kc4stillo/i310dfinal/README.md

 This repository contains our final project for i310D, where we developed a machine learning model to predict marital status using demographic data from the Public Use Microdata Sample (PUMS) of the U.S. Census.
 Our methods included logistic regression and a neural network, processed using Python and the DuckDB package for optimal data handling and analysis.

 ### Repository Contents:
-- **Data Description**: Scripts and notebooks detailing how we processed the PUMS data, focusing on regions around Austin, Texas.
+- **Data Descriptions**: Scripts and notebooks detailing how we processed the PUMS data, focusing on regions around Austin, Texas.
 This includes cleaning data, handling zeros in the dataset, and feature engineering.
+The .md file is cleaned for casual viewing while the .txt file excplicitly states what each attribute of each variable controls.
-- **Methodology**: Code and explanation for our binary classification models using logistic regression and a MultiLayered Perceptron (MLP).
+- **.ipynb File**: Code and explanation for our binary classification models using logistic regression and a MultiLayered Perceptron (MLP).
 Also includes the use of LIME for model interpretability.
 - **Results**: Analysis and visualizations of model performances and their implications on predicting marital status.

 ### How to Run: